 Selecting Azaleas: Go Evergreen And Start Small

-After blooming, as the new branches develop, pinch any long growths to shape the plants.
-Cease pruning about mid-July.
+After blooming, as new branches develop, pinch any long growths to shape the plants.
+Stop pruning about mid-July.

 Azaleas Plants For All Climate Gardens and Patios

 Azaleas also do well growing in pots and tubs making them useful as patio plants.

 Growing Azaleas Bushes In Pots Using Soil Mixes

-Root weevils – In the grub stage, root weevils feed on the roots of the plants; in the adult stage they feed on leaves.
+Root weevils – In the grub stage, root weevils feed on the roots of the plants; in the adult stage, they feed on leaves.

 My Azaleas Do Not Grow – Why?

-The Azalea Lace Bug Pests
+Insect Problems: The Azalea Lace Bug Pests

 The leaves will be more or less thickly dotted with varnish-like spots of lace bug excrement.
-Usually the insects remain on the lower leaf surface which shelters and protects them.
+Usually the insects remain on the lower leaf surface that shelters and protects them.